José Pablo Minor

-José Pablo Minor Medrano (born March 23, 1991) is a Mexican actor, television host, model and beauty pageant titleholder.
-He represented Mexico to attend Mister World 2014 pageant in Torbay, England, where he placed as second runner-up.
+José Pablo Minor Medrano (born March 23, 1991) is a Mexican actor, TV host and model.
+He represented Mexico to attend Mister World 2014 contest in Torbay, England, where he finished as second runner-up.

-Early life and education
+Education

 Minor was born March 23, 1991 in Cancún, Quintana Roo.
-Began modeling at the age of 13 in her hometown of Cancún.
-In 2010, he gained acceptance to Centro de Educación Artística (CEA), Televisa's free acting school, where he studied acting and graduated in 2012.
+He began his modeling career at the age of 13.
+Minor later trained as an actor at Televisa's Centro de Educación Artística (CEA), marking the start of his professional pursuits in the industry.
+He briefly studied commercial piloting but chose to focus on modeling and acting instead.

-Modeling career
+Career

-In 2014, he earned second place in Mr World Mexico, the male model version of the beauty pageant Nuestra Belleza México.
-Because the original winner was unable to compete due to an injury sustained in an accident, Minor represented Mexico at Mister World 2014, held on June 15, 2014 at Torbay, England.
-He took classes to improve his English in preparation for the contest.
+In 2014, Minor earned second place in Mr World Mexico.
+Because the original winner was unable to compete due to an injury sustained in an accident, he represented Mexico at Mister World 2014, held Torbay, England on June 15, 2014.
 Minor finished the competition in third place.